 2. Keep the dog on 6-foot lead

-3. Always have treats or toy available in your hand.
+3. Always have treats or a toy available in your hand.

-5. As soon as the dog reaches you, “mark” the behavior (marker word “Yay” or “Good”, or “Yes”) , give the dog the toy or treat immediately.
-Then allow the dog to go out to the end of the leash again with release command such as “Go Play” or “Free”.
+5. As soon as the dog reaches you, “mark” the behavior (using a marker word like “Yay” or “Good” or “Yes”), and give the dog the toy or treat immediately.
+Then allow the dog to go out to the end of the leash again with a release cue such as “Go Play” or “Free.”

 6. When you have practiced this at home and the dog no longer leaves your side, add distraction, such as practicing at the park or front yard.
 The dog is still on the 6-foot lead.
 Always use the marker word and the treat or toy as reward.
 Every time.

-7. Once you have practiced this in as many locations as you can and your dog is coming to you reliably with distraction, then replace the 6-foot lead with a retractable lead – 16 feet.
+7. Once you have practiced this in as many locations as you can and your dog is coming to you reliably with distraction, then replace the 6-foot lead with a long-line lead (15-30 feet).

-8. Repeat all the above, beginning with instruction #1, using the retractable lead.
+8. Repeat all the above from the beginning, using the long-line lead.

-If during this process the dog refuses to come on command then you must decrease the degree of difficulty.
-For example, if the dog refuses to come because of increased distraction when using the retractable leash, then put the dog back on the 6-foot lead for a few times working with the same level of distraction.
+If during this process the dog refuses to come on cue, then you must decrease the degree of difficulty.
+For example, if the dog doesn’t come because of increased distraction when using the long-line lead, then put the dog back on the 6-foot lead for a few times working with the same level of distraction.
 Difficulty arises when the handler attempts to progress too quickly without having the foundation work established reliably.

 This process may take many weeks or even a few months.
-Do not be discouraged and practice it as many times a day as is possible.
+Don’t be discouraged, and practice it regularly.
 Understand that some dogs have much higher drive levels than others and this will make your recall training more challenging.
 Also, please remember that dogs are not furry robots.
 They are animals with genetically encoded behaviors on board that we are working to overlay with alternate behaviors.
-They ARE allowed to fail.
-After all, we humans certainly make mistakes.
+They are allowed to fail.
+After all, we humans certainly make mistakes!
 If you are experiencing a greater level of difficulty with your recall, then do engage the services of a reputable canine trainer.

 Owning a dog is a great joy and privilege.
 Enjoy!